epomatti/microservices-archetypes/README.md

 ![Elastic][3]

-This approach can inadvertantly lead to [nanoservices](###nanoservices).
+This approach can inadvertantly lead to [nanoservices](#nanoservices).

 ### Team Segregation

-This requirement might manifest from purely team organization, a different department or cost center, or even a 3rd party.
+Different teams may own specific microservices.
+- Cost distribution and/or internal service divisions
+- Code management
+- 3rd party development

+This can possibly lead to a multi-language microservices architecture.

 ![Elatic][4]

 ### Migration

-Gradual migration from a legacy application to a microservices architecture might be implemented, where new services are created in isolation, while existing services can be gradually migrated to the platform.
+Gradual migration from a legacy application to a microservices architecture might be implemented, where new services are created in isolation, while existing services can be gradually migrated to the new platform.

 ![Elatic][5]

 ### Nanoservices

-In smaller projects where decision to implement microservices, either in
+Often in smaller projects that implement microservices, some or even all services are slipt into their respective domains, but the amount of code and functions are quite possibly not enough to justify the inherent complexity.

+In one particular project that I consulted for, the architecture was almost a single function in each pod.

+![Elatic][9]

 ### "One App" Microservice

 This is simply an single application that is

 [1]: assets/load.png